 - Approach well-known target market challenges, issues and/or problems from a new, interesting, helpful angle.
 For example, suppose you sell sleep apnea and snoring relief products.
 Instead of only talking about how sleep apnea is a medical condition that could contribute to causing unwanted health issues, talk about sleep apnea and how a person’s snoring might be negatively affecting his or her relationship.
 Those who snore may be unware how important it is to have sleep apnea checked out by a doctor.
 But the clincher to send them to their doctor may be to reveal the benefits of a better relationship with a spouse by having it checked out.
 This can all be conveyed using compelling and relevant social media marketing messages.

 Content marketing in your social media messages works well to win customers.
 Prospects like to hear and read testimonials, case studies and personal accounts about problems solved by using a specific product or service.
 It helps build credibility and goodwill for your company products.

 Lucé Media’s goal is to help small to medium-sized businesses grow new leads and sales.
 We offer a free social media audit.
 Click here to sign up and we will get to you as soon as possible.

 Now that we’ve shared some tips with you, would you share yours with us?
-Leave a comment about your own social media marketing successes for others to enjoy.
+Leave a comment about your own social media marketing strategies and successes for others to enjoy.